-Jenkins is an open source continuous integration (CI) and continuous delivery (CD) tool built in Java.
-Jenkins basically builds, tests and deploy software projects.
+Jenkins is an open-source continuous integration (CI) and continuous delivery (CD) tool built in Java.
+Jenkins basically builds, tests, and deploys software projects.

-Jenkins is written in JAVA language an currently focusing on two main purposes:
+Jenkins is written in the JAVA language and currently focuses on two main purposes:

 - Monitoring executions of externally-run jobs, such as cron jobs, even those that are run on a remote machine.
 Jenkins keeps those outputs and makes it easy for you to notice when something is wrong.